School Meals

 Menu

 Our school meals are freshly prepared each day in our on-site kitchen.
-We have an updated lunch menu from 28th April 2025 which is bespoke to Dothill and has been put together by Donna, our cook.
+We have an updated lunch menu from 13th April 2026 which is bespoke to Dothill and has been put together by Donna, our cook.
 She knows the children well and has included all the favourites that Dothill children enjoy.
+As part of the menu update, egg will be returning to the menu in both hot meals and as a sandwich filling option.

 The children order their hot meal via the teacher each morning and eat in the hall.
 They will be offered a cup of water at lunchtime.